judsonmitchell/rhapsody2gmusic/README.md

 # Rhapsody2Gmusic

 Converts a Rhapsody playlist to a Google Music playlist.
-This uses the [Unofficial Google Music API](https://github.com/simon-weber/gmusicapi) and was tested against version 7.0.0-dev.
+This uses the [Unofficial Google Music API](https://github.com/simon-weber/gmusicapi) (tested against version 7.0.0-dev).
 Requires a Google Music All Access account.

 ## Install